Writing emails with military precision makes them highly effective and more likely to get the response you need quickly.

 For many leaders and workers, email is their work.
-I’ve blogged before on ways to ensure that’s not the case, but sadly, for many it is.
 So it pays to make it as effective as possible.
 This post is based heavily on the post, How to Write Email with Military Precision by Kabir Sehgal which I first read on Harvard Business Review in November 2016.
 I was struck by just how relevant his suggestions are in a Salvation Army, quasi-military environment.
 So I adopted his military email etiquette straight away.

 I must admit though, that I’ve slipped away from his principles.
 This post has reminded me to put them back into practice!